hamdanahmed/JobScrapper/README.md

 # JobScrapper
-The script searches for software engineering Jobs on Monster.com.
+The script searches for software engineering jobs on Monster.com.
 The user can filter out results using specific key words and location.

 Potential additions: